 The $150,000 Tesla Semi is said to have 300 miles of range, and the $180,000 Semi is rumored to have 500 miles of range.
 Finally, the Founder’s Series Tesla Semi is available for $200,000 and requires a $195,000 wire payment due within the first 10 days of reservation.

-Used Tesla Semi prices aren’t available yet because the Semi has not yet been produced, but we estimate it will range in cost from $135,000 – $190,000 depending upon mileage, condition, options, and other factors.
+Used Tesla Semi prices aren’t available yet because the Semi has not yet been produced in any meaningful volume, but we estimate it will range in cost from $135,000 – $190,000 depending upon mileage, condition, options, and other factors.

 How Much Does a Tesla Roadster Cost (New & Used)?